abheeshakespeare/Soni-Jewellers/README.md

 # 💎 Soni Jewellers & Navratna Bhandar

-A **premium jewelry e-commerce platform** built with **Next.js 14, Supabase, and Tailwind CSS**, offering a seamless online shopping experience for customers and a powerful admin dashboard for store management.
+A **premium jewellery e-commerce platform** built with **Next.js 14, Supabase, and Tailwind CSS**, offering a seamless online shopping experience for customers and a powerful admin dashboard for store management.

 ---